 Because Winona sits on a sandbar, our shoreline runs west to east, rather than north to south.
 The surrounding bluffs protect Winona from the harsher weather experienced by folks who live on the Minnesota prairies.

 The sometimes harsh winter weather is a small price to pay for the luxury of living here, but winter brings Winonans a special perk.
 During winter, ice floes cascade down the bluffs and display every color of the rainbow.
 Tall evergreens stand guard over bare birch, hickory, walnut, maple, oaks and many more stately trees.

 Every season is spectacular.
 In spring, song birds return and the hills are alive again.
 The bluffs light up with every shade and tint of green you can imagine.
 Walk through Levee Park on a bright spring day and watch small riverboats push huge barges up river.
 Enjoy the grandeur of the large riverboats, like the Mississippi Queen, as they dock for an afternoon visit.
 Or walk around Lake Park and enjoy the flocks of waterfowl returning to nest on Lake Winona in the center of town.

 Hot, humid summers give Winonans and our visitors the excuse to head for the water.
 The river, its backwaters, and area lakes abound with fishing enthusiasts, water skiers, jet skiers, canoers, kayakers, and swimmers.

 During autumn, take in the spectacular colors along highway 61 immortalized in song by Bob Dylan.

-That quote comes from my niece, Amanda Gillett, who captured the scene of Lake Winona set against the bluffs.
-As phenomenal as the scenery is, Amanda is another example of the people who make Winona an extra-special place to live.You can find out why by visiting her blog, Mommy & Sweet Pea.
+“Wow… How amazing to live in the midst of this beauty.”
+This quote comes from my niece, Amanda Gillett, who captured the scene of Lake Winona set against the bluffs.
+Amanda is one person who makes Winona an extra-special place to live.